SalmonDE/StatsPE/README.md

 ### Information
 Note: This plugin is not complete yet, there is a lot more coding to do!
 This is the GitHub repository for developing a stats plugin, which works with JSON/YAML and MySQL.
-> NOTE FOR AERICIO: REDO README, IT LUKS UNPRUFESHIONUL
+> NOTE FOR AERICIO: REDO README, IT LUKS UNPRUFESHIONUL (aka just rewrite it, maybe using tables instead.)

 ### Installation Process (Adding the Plugin, without MySQL)